FSX/misaka/docs/installation.rst

 Installation
 ============

 Misaka supports Python 2 and 3 (tested with 2.7 and 3.2).
-The only dependency is Cython_, which is used to generate a large part of the C code.
 Misaka can be installed with *easy_install* or pip_::

     pip install misaka